hpc/charliecloud/doc/ch-image.rst

     If command :code:`CMD` is found in a :code:`RUN` instruction, add the comma-separated :code:`ARGs` to it.
 This is intended to suppress validation that defeats :code:`--force=seccomp`.
-For example, :code:`-o APT::Sandbox::User=root` is added to :code:`apt` by default.
+For example, :code:`-o APT::Sandbox::User=root` is added to :code:`apt-get` by default.
 Implies :code:`--force=seccomp`.
 If specified, replaces (does not extend) the default suppression options.
 Literal commas can be escaped with backslash;
     importantly however, backslash will need to be protected from the shell